MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/vTrue/Get-AzureRmADApplication.md

 ```

 ### -IdentifierUri
-Specifies the unique identifier URI of the application that this cmdlet gets.
+Unique identifier Uri of the application to fetch.

 ```yaml
 Type: String